 Mix and Match to tailor your program to meet your individual needs

-A private pilot certificate is a license that permits the holder to act as the pilot-in-command of an aircraft privately (not for pay).
-40 hours minimum.
-Actual flight hours will vary with each student.
+The private pilot certificate is the license that permits the holder to act as the pilot-in-command of an aircraft for personal use but not for compensation.
+Full-time students can complete the private pilot training program in 12 weeks, if they meet the applicable FAA Airmen Certification Standards.
 We take pride in the quality of our instruction.
-We do not train just to pass the test, we will train you to be a proficient, skilled and safe pilot.
+We do not train just to pass the test, we will train you to be the most proficient, skillful and safe pilot possible.

 ---|---|